WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What would you like to work on next week?

-* Cleaning up GOSH-2000-2018-paper repo: tidying databases, updating scripts, writing outstanding scripts.
+* Cleaning up GOSH-2000-2018-paper repo: [tidying databases, updating scripts, writing outstanding scripts ](https://github.com/MariaEriksson/GOSH-2000-2018-paper/issues).

 #### Where do you need help from Kirstie?